 Should I put references?

-References are not typically included, but if requested by an employer, you should be prepared to provide a list of professional references.
-This list should include the name, title, company, and contact information for at least three people who can speak to your skills and experience.
-Be sure to ask for permission before including someone as a reference.
+References are not typically included, but if an employer requests, you should be prepared to provide a professional references.
+This list should include title, company, and contacts of at least two people who can speak to your skills and experience.

 What words stand out?